The Many Ways We Love

 The Many Ways We Love draws on the essay of the same title by the late Inupiaq artist Jenny Irene, in which Jenny - whose life and work is celebrated for their deep commitment to visual storytelling with Indigenous, queer, and two-spirit communities - expresses a desire to see a future where all expressions of gender and sexuality are celebrated, and where everyone can freely express the many ways we love, anywhere in the North.
 We undertake this project with the support of Jenny's partner, Nora, and her friends and family in Alaska.

-This is project of Curating Change led by Dr. Heather Igloliorte, Dr. Michelle McGeough and Dr. Carla Taunton.
+The Many Ways We Love is project of Curating Change led by Dr. Carla Taunton, Dr. Michelle McGeough, and Dr. Heather Igloliorte.
+The graphic design was done by Edie Skeard.

 Featured artists: